MatioRIGARD/StateMachine/README.md

 ## Example

-You can find a complete example for this state machine in the file `example.html` in the framework folder for this state machine:
+You can find a complete example in the file `example.html` from the framework folder for this state machine:

 ![StateMachine example](https://github.com/MatioRIGARD/StateMachine/blob/master/stateMachineDrawing.png)